Screen It

 Screen It 1.0

-• Available for users that were Zappi customers BEFORE 30-May-2023.
-However we recommend all existing customers take advantage of the new features and benefits made available in v2.0
+• Available UNTIL 31-Dec-2024 for users that were Zappi customers BEFORE 30-May-2023.
+However we recommend all existing customers take advantage of the new features and benefits made available in v2.0 and start using it already.

 • Jump to more information below